shallotx/triangle-api-v1/README.md

 ## Triangle API

 - hosted on Deno Deploy
-- using KV
-- db hosted on Fly.io
+- db hosted on NEON